42+ Years of Serving Injured Workers in Pennsylvania

 Obtaining Maximum Benefits for Workers with Cuts and Lacerations

 Cuts and lacerations are common workplace injuries.
 Pennsylvania employees who suffer cuts or lacerations at work may be eligible for workers’ compensation benefits, depending on the severity of their injury.
-The Philadelphia workers’ compensation lawyers at Larry Pitt & Associates, P.C. are dedicated to helping clients obtain payment for medical expenses, lost wages, and any other types of benefits for which they qualify.
+The skilled workers’ compensation lawyers at Larry Pitt & Associates, P.C. are dedicated to helping clients obtain payment for medical expenses, lost wages, and any other types of benefits for which they qualify.

 What is the Difference Between a Cut and a Laceration?

-Both cuts and lacerations are injuries to the skin, however lacerations tend to be deeper and more severe.
+Both cuts and lacerations are injuries to the skin, however, lacerations tend to be deeper and more severe.
 Cuts and lacerations may be caused by sharp objects such as glass, knives, or metal blades.
 A cut is usually minor enough to be treated with basic first aid, whereas a laceration often requires more intensive wound care.
 If treated properly, lacerations typically heal within two weeks, according to the Pennsylvania Department of Labor & Industry Bureau of Workers’ Compensation.

 Common Causes of Cut and Laceration Injuries in the Workplace

 Workers in almost any industry may suffer from cuts and lacerations.
 Those in poultry processing are particularly at risk, with cuts and lacerations accounting for ten percent of all injuries, according to the Occupational Safety and Health Administration (OSHA).
 Some of the most common causes of cuts and lacerations include: